Eren-Ovat/flappy_bird/README.md

 - Navigate the bird through the gaps between the pipes to score points.
 - If the bird collides with the pipes or hits the top/bottom of the screen, the game ends.

+## Design Attribution

+The background, ground, and pipe assets used in this game are entirely designed by me, and they are not subject to any copyright or license restrictions.
+You are free to use these assets for your own projects if you find them helpful.
 ## Requirements

 - Python 3.x